 Path widths also vary, and this can be made more consistent, contributing to a more legible path hierarchy.
-A primary system of 2.5m wide paths is suggested from the main itineraries around the lake with secondary paths maintained at 1.8m wide as indicated in Figure 23.
+A primary system of 1.8m wide paths is suggested from the main itineraries around the lake with secondary paths maintained at less than 1.8m wide or as indicated in Figure 23.